rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 using in shared-memory concurrency patterns because it is deeply immutable and does not contain local box pointers.

-This is currently used by core::arc which provides an atomically reference counted, sendable type that encapsulates a `const` + `send` type.
+This is currently used by `core::arc` which provides an atomically reference counted, sendable type that encapsulates a `const` + `send` type.

-    #[test]
     fn manually_share_arc() {
         // unique vectors are const and send kinds let v = ~[1, 2, 3, 4, 5, 6, 7, 8, 9, 10];